dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 ```

 > [!NOTE]
 > An app may enter a state where selecting a flyout item is not a valid operation.
-In such cases, the `FlyoutItem` can be disabled by setting its `IsEnabled` property to `false`.
+In such cases, the <xref:Microsoft.Maui.Controls.FlyoutItem> can be disabled by setting its `IsEnabled` property to `false`.
 This will prevent users from being able to select the flyout item.

 ## FlyoutItem visibility